vinamrata-git/Amazon-scraper-selenium-python/README.md

   * Rating counts
   * Price

-Analysis: If the book is rated by highest number of people and higher stars then we can consider the book is trending and can be essential for data practitioner.
+Analysis: If the book is rated by highest number of people and given higher stars rating then we can consider the book is trending and can be essential for data practitioner.